Your Puppy is not reserved until we are in receipt of your deposit.

-Also known as White Swiss Shepherd, White Shepherd, Polar Bear Shepherds,
+(Also referred to as White Swiss Shepherd, White Shepherd, Polar Bear Shepherd, WSS, BBS)

 White Shepherd Breed History

 The White Shepherd as we know it today can be considered a dog of international origin and development, with several countries having a marked influence upon the formulation of the breed.
 The history of this noble dog has been mired and to an extent fostered by the political environments from which it emerged from a white coated GSD to a White Shepherd.
 Being somewhat of a paradox, those very factors which had the greatest potential to extinguish the existence of the white coated German Shepherd Dog ended up providing the very avenue in which the White Shepherd breed was able to be developed and grow as a separate and unique breed of dog.

 The White Shepherd is a herding dog which originated from the United States, Canada and England.
 Its heredity can be traced back to Germany as the White Shepherd emerged from the white coated lines of the German Shepherd Dog and is a direct descendant of that breed, sharing the same common ancestry of the early German sheepherding dogs.
 Switzerland was the first country to officially recognize the White Shepherd as a distinct breed, which is why it is credited as the country of origin and the name was changed to White Swiss Shepherd (BergerBlanc Suisse) in many countries to reflect this.